irfankhan552/network_anomalies_auto_remediation_with_appformix_northstar_saltstack/README.md

 ## Install SaltStack master

-Only the master is required, with a webhook engine.
 if you also want to use SaltStack to interract with Junos devices then you also need to install at least one minion, and proxies (one proxy process per Junos device).
 Again, this is not mandatory for this setup.
 Only the master is required, with a webhook engine

 Check if SaltStack master is already installed